semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 To support this, your CI system should be able to:

 - Execute pipelines in multiple stages.
-- Run each stage an identical, clean and isolated environment.
+- Run each stage in an identical, clean, and isolated environment.
 - Version and upload the resulting artifact to an artifact or container storage system.
 - Reuse the artifacts in later stages of the pipeline.